eesb99/generative-chat-ui/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Simulation: 2D Physics Prime Burst Simulation

+This project includes a 2D simulation built with native [Three.js](https://threejs.org/).
+The simulation features the following elements:

+- A box positioned on the floor that bursts open at random intervals, simulating an explosion.
+- Upon explosion, the box releases multiple particles that display prime numbers.
+- The prime numbers are **genuinely computed on the fly** using a trial division algorithm.
+This guarantees that each number is a true prime.
+- The computed prime is formatted in scientific notation with 3 decimal places (e.g., `7.000e0`).
+- The particles follow basic physics: they are launched in a fan-shaped burst, experience gravity, and have velocity decay.
+- Additionally, particles freeze at their peak for 3 seconds before falling back down, adding a dramatic slow-motion effect.

+This simulation demonstrates a creative approach to combining computational mathematics with real-time graphics and physics.